ionzzu/Automotive-Hybrid-ADS/README.md

 ## Fair Use Disclaimer

-This project contains the CAN Dataset for intrusion detection (OTIDS)
+This project contains the CAN Dataset for intrusion detection (OTIDS) under test_datasets

 ### Fair Use Criteria

-The use of OTIDS in this project is made in good faith for academic purposes
+The use of OTIDS in this project is for academic purposes

 ### Acknowledgment